johnlago/ezShareToSleepHQ/README.md

 # Your SleepHQ client secret
 client_secret = your_sleephq_client_secret

+# Your SleepHQ username/email address
+username = your_username

+# Your SleepHQ password.
+WARNING: You are saving your password as plaintext in this config file.
+Make sure you understand the risks before doing so, and don't reuse passwords!
+password = your_password
 ```

 In order to get your SleepHQ client ID and secret, you must be a [Pro plan subscriber](https://www.sleephq.com/#pricing).
 Once logged in, click “Account Settings.”
 In the “API Keys” section, click “Add API Key.”
 A new row should appear, with buttons to copy each value.